paretomansmartvotesim/paretomansmartvotesim.github.io/primaries.md

 I’m going to talk about what we're trying to achieve when we vote.
 And I'd like to talk about how using primaries and choosing only one candidate on our ballots will only achieve accurate representation in the best case scenario.
 In many cases, a lot of votes are wasted, and a lot of voters receive no consideration.

 We're going to go over each aspect of voting and see how other methods of voting can work in more scenarios.
 And I’m going to try to make it easier to think about voting by using diagrams.
 Voting is not an easy subject because there are many voters and each have different perspectives.
 There are also a lot of strategic considerations you have to make.
 Voting is hard, but it could be easier.
-You should walk away from this piece wanting to change how we vote.
+You should walk away from this tutorial wanting to change how we vote.

 Primaries were created to allow a party to deal with vote splitting, but there are other ways to vote that beat primaries on this original design point.
 Additionally, better systems can have better competition which produces better candidates.
 They also can encourage voters to vote honestly without having to watch the polls to help them vote strategically.
 Most fundamentally, they avoid splitting the vote so voters don't have to coordinate on who they should support and who they will encourage to drop out.